ashish-chopra/Structures/README.md

    Since recenlty, we converted the old test cases into junits, so running the same is super easy!
 But i still miss my old in-house developed testing framework :(

     >$ mvn compile     		// this will only compile your source code
     >$ mvn test        		// this will run the test suite

+    >$ mvn javadoc:javadoc  // generates the java doc of all the ADTs
+    							   // at "Structures/target/site/apidocs/"

    You can run these commands from command line inside your `Structures` directory.